mms112/ExpandWorldPrefabs/README.md

 - objects (P): List of required nearby objects.
 Format is `- id, distance, data, weight, height`:
   - id: Object id.
   - distance: Distance to the object (`max` or `min-max`).
 Default is up to 100 meters.
-    - Note: All objects are searched if the max distance is more than 10000 meters.
+    - All objects are searched if the max distance is more than 10000 meters.
   - data: Optional.
 Entry in the `data.yaml` to be used as filter.
 All data entries must match.
   - weight: Optional.
 How much tis match counts towards the `objectsLimit`.
 Default is 1.
   - height: Optional.
 Height difference to the object  (`max` or `min-max`).'